e-scooter-2077/documentation/implementation/index.md

 Here is a list of all the implemented Azure functions:

-- [manage devices](https://github.com/e-scooter-2077/scooter-physical-control.manage-devices) is a function that manages the creation and destruction of scooters on the IoTHub and on the Digital Twin Layer.
+- [manage devices](https://github.com/e-scooter-2077/scooter-physical-control.manage-devices) is a function that manages the creation and removal of scooters on the IoTHub and on the Digital Twin Layer.
-- [manage customer](https://github.com/e-scooter-2077/customer.manage-customers) is a function that manages the creation and destruction of the customers' digital twins.
+- [manage customer](https://github.com/e-scooter-2077/customer.manage-customers) is a function that manages the creation and removal of the customers' digital twins.
-- [manage rents](https://github.com/e-scooter-2077/rent.manage-rents) is a function that manages the creation and destruction of renting relationships on the digital twin graph.
+- [manage rents](https://github.com/e-scooter-2077/rent.manage-rents) is a function that manages the creation and removal of renting relationships on the digital twin graph.
 - [manage telemetry updates](https://github.com/e-scooter-2077/scooter-monitor.manage-telemetry-updates) updates the state of each scooter digital twin when new telemetry is received by the IoTHub (e.g. position, speed).
 - [manage reported properties](https://github.com/e-scooter-2077/scooter-monitor.manage-reported-properties) updates the state of each scooter digital twin when reported properties are updated on the device (e.g. lock state, standby).
 - [manage scooter availability](https://github.com/e-scooter-2077/rent.manage-scooter-availability) update the state of each scooter digital twin when the availability is changed from an administrator of the system on the rent service.

-Two functions instead of managing the state of the Digital Twin Graph are extending the functionalities of the IoTHub to create the equivalent of the Scooter Control & Monitor Context:
+Two functions instead of managing the state of the Digital Twin Graph are extending the functionalities of the IoTHub to implement the Scooter Control & Monitor Context:

 - [scooter control](https://github.com/e-scooter-2077/scooter-control) is a function that exposes the default applicable actions on the devices: in particular, it manages the lock/unlock command and listens to the telemetries from the *IoTHub* to apply domain policies (e.g. modifying max speed according to battery level).
 - [scooter monitor](https://github.com/e-scooter-2077/scooter-monitor) is a function that exposes the events concerning changes of the device state (e.g. lock, standby)